wyrzyk/java-api-design-checklist/CHECKLIST.md

 **Rationale:**

-[Simplicity](https://theamiableapi.com/2011/09/07/api-design-best-practice-keep-it-simple/) and [Consistency](https://theamiableapi.com/2011/09/14/api-design-best-practice-consistency/).
+[Simplicity] and [Consistency].
 Callers import mostly APIs.
 The consistent use of the word “api” would make it redundant, as shown in the example below.
 This is why none of the core Java APIs has “api” in its package name.
 For consistency, we should follow the same convention.

 **Do this:**